 Jon Seda: Chris Perez

 Selena’s amor, Chris Perez, was played by Puerto Rican actor Jon Seda.
 From 1997 to 1999, he played Paul Falsone on the TV series Homicide: Life on the Street.
 Since then, he’s taken on roles on Third Watch and Treme, among other TV shows.
-Currently, he plays Detective Antonio Dawson on the popular NBC series Chicago Fire.
+Currently, he plays Detective Antonio Dawson on the popular series' Chicago Fire and Chicago P.D.

 Jackie Guerra: Suzette Quintanilla